Dubhbruja Flatcoats

 Some time later Willow produced her first litter followed closely by Bramble a few months afterwards and the rest is kind of history!

 We have learned lots of things as we have gone along and each litter has added to our experience and also to the puppy pack information that we pass on to our puppies families.
 We try to get to know our prospective families, asking for vet references and much more information so that we make sure that they are aware of the needs of a flatcoat before we consider letting one of our puppies go to them, we will gently refuse a family if we feel that a flatcoat is not right for them.
-We are always sad to see our little charges go but 90% of people stay in touch and many I am happy to say are now friends that we are in contact with all the time (an ever growing list on Facebook!).
-Getting photos and updates is fantastic and you will see lots photos of puppies/dogs on the gallery sent to us by proud families, staying in touch with them all makes it so much easier to let them go, as does the fact that the families we pick are such great people!
+We're always sad to see our little charges go but lots of people stay in touch and many I am happy to say are now friends.
+Getting photos and updates is fantastic and you will see lots photos of puppies/dogs on the gallery sent to us by proud families, staying in touch with them all makes it so much easier to let them go, as does the fact that the families who take our puppies are such great people!

-You don't have to be a jockey to know how to breed a good racehorse and the same goes for this, we know what qualities to look for in a dog for shooting and successfully pick puppies for certain people for just that reason and we know what a flatcoat should look like (that's conformation folks!), act like and move like!
-We only breed from our best boys and girls who have been chosen carefully, we do all the health tests required and look after our boys and girls in a manner that makes them healthy, happy, fulfilled flatties.
+We only breed from our best boys and girls who have been chosen carefully, we do all the health tests required and our dogs are healthy, happy, fulfilled flatties.
 We send away flatty puppies that are confident, physically and mentally sound and support our extended flatty families as little or as much as each of them need.
 We are very careful when we vet people.
 We hold our families hands through the whole process of buying a puppy and beyond.
+We will always take back a dog if things go wrong for a family and we offer advice and support for the life of your flatty.

 We never ever imagined that we would be lucky enough to own so many wonderful flat coated retrievers, it's hard work but you get out of them what you put in and they are worth every second of our time.